Establishing A Brand Voice: The Jester Archetype - App Development | Chop Dawg | Think Partner, Not Agency

 As you can see, there is so much possibility within this archetype.
 It can be a great way to make your brand stand out, which is especially important in today’s environment, where one viral moment can build an entire business.

-This is why we see the prevalence of unhinged social media marketing.
+This is why we see the growing prevalence of unhinged social media marketing.
 Many of the brands that leverage this use a trickster or jester as a mascot to garner attention for their offerings.

 One well-known example of this is Duolingo.
 Some love the antics of their chronically online and unhinged owl mascot, while others find it offensive and obnoxious.